Rice University: Athletics

-Rice plays in NCAA Division I athletics and is part of Conference USA.
-Rice was a member of the Western Athletic Conference before joining Conference USA in 2005.
+Rice plays in NCAA Division I athletics and has been a member of the American Athletic Conference since 2023.
+A founding member of the Southwest Conference until its dissolution in 1996, Rice was later a member of the Western Athletic Conference before joining Conference USA in 2005.
 Rice is the second-smallest school, measured by undergraduate enrollment, competing in NCAA Division I FBS football, only ahead of Tulsa.

 The Rice baseball team won the 2003 College World Series, defeating Stanford, giving Rice its only national championship in a team sport.
 The victory made Rice University the smallest school in 51 years to win a national championship at the highest collegiate level of the sport.
 The Rice baseball team has played on campus at Reckling Park since the 2000 season.
 As of 2010, the baseball team has won 14 consecutive conference championships in three different conferences: the final championship of the defunct Southwest Conference, all nine championships while a member of the Western Athletic Conference, and five more championships in its first five years as a member of Conference USA.
 Additionally, Rice's baseball team has finished third in both the 2006 and 2007 College World Series tournaments.
 Rice now has made six trips to Omaha for the CWS.
 In 2004, Rice became the first school ever to have three players selected in the first eight picks of the MLB draft when Philip Humber, Jeff Niemann, and Wade Townsend were selected third, fourth, and eighth, respectively.
 In 2007, Joe Savery was selected as the 19th overall pick.

 In 2004–05, Rice sent its women's volleyball, soccer, and basketball teams to their respective NCAA tournaments.
 The women's swim team has consistently brought at least one member of their team to the NCAA championships since 2013.
 In 2005–06, the women's soccer, basketball, and tennis teams advanced, with five individuals competing in track and field.
 In 2006–07, the Rice women's basketball team made the NCAA tournament, while again five Rice track and field athletes received individual NCAA berths.
 In 2008, the women's volleyball team again made the NCAA tournament.

 In 2011 the Women's Swim team won their first conference championship in the history of the university.
 This was an impressive feat considering they won without having a diving team.
 The team repeated their C-USA success in 2013 and 2014.

 In 2017, the women's basketball team, led by second-year head coach Tina Langley, won the Women's Basketball Invitational, defeating UNC-Greensboro 74–62 in the championship game at Tudor Fieldhouse.